paazmaya/espoo.kobujutsu.fi/README.md

 shasum -a 256 public/assets/default.css | xxd -r -p | base64
 ```

-But it is not used currently...
+But it is not used currently, since it requires additional step when adjusting styles and hence easily forgotten.

 ## Cross browser supported styling